 In most cases, guarantors are the parents or direct relatives of applicants.
 Because young people and students usually lack adequate rental, employment or credit history, securing a rent guarantor can allow you to give them a chance at your investment property, while still protecting your interests.

-Because renters usually have a close, familial relationship with their guarantors, they’re likely to stay on their best behavior.
+Because renters usually have a close, familial relationship with their guarantors, they’re likely to stay on their best behaviour.
 After all, no one wants to end up in trouble with their parents!
-Bringing another party into the lease agreement can help keep tenant accountable and respectful of your property.
+Bringing another party into the lease agreement can help keep tenants accountable and respectful of your property.

 In a way, requiring a guarantor is another type of screening, not just of the guarantor themselves, but of the degree to which the prospective tenants’ closest friends and family trust their ability to keep up with rent and not inflict damage to the property.

 Knowing when to deny an application outright versus when to ask for a guarantor can be a true challenge.
 Here’s what to keep in mind when deciding whether to deny or approve an application, or ask for a guarantor:

 Renters should never spend more than 30 percent of their income on their rent.
 If the rent of your unit exceeds more than one-third of the income of your prospective renter, you’ll have a challenging decision to make.
 Consider the degree of income disparity when making this decision.

 This is particularly common with young people and other first-time renters.
 If a prospective tenant is fresh out of college or is still a tenant, they aren’t likely to have an established rental history.
 This means you don’t have any way to expect how they’ll behave once they move into your rental unit.
 A guarantor can help you protect your interests.

 It’s important to note the difference between little credit and bad credit.
 If a prospective tenant has little credit, it’s likely because they haven’t had time to build up a credit history.
 Bad credit could indicate they’re unable to keep up with debts and expenses.
 Bankruptcies or defaulted debts are a major red flag.